Athole Lodge No. 1004

 Based on the Centenary booklet by the late W.Bro.F.W.
 Bain, P.P.S.G.W.,P.Z. and appended to by W.Bro.C.Cunningham

-At the time of our 125th Anniversary in 1989, the Worshipful Master at the time included in his forward to the above booklet the following:
+At our 125th Anniversary in 1989, the Worshipful Master at the time included the following in his forward to the above booklet:

 ‘As we celebrate this important anniversary, that we continue to maintain and uphold the Traditions started by our founders in 1864 shows the true values of Freemasonry; Love, Harmony, Charity and Brotherhood, that have held the Lodge together through the passage of time.’